 Fiverr Affiliate Program

 Fiverr has two affiliate programs.
 One is self-hosted with affiliate tracking software from Cellxpert, and the other is hosted on the Commission Junction (CJ) affiliate network.
 Cellxpert’s software interface is clunky and confusing, so I don’t recommend joining Fiverr’s self-hosted program.
 Alternatively, the CJ program is promising and the one I’ll be reviewing in this post.
 Let’s review the pros, cons, commission rate, cookie length, payout threshold, and other pertinent details.

 Fiverr is a market leader.
-They don’t have many competitors, and only Upwork stands out among them (Upwork doesn’t have an affiliate program).
-Given Fiverr’s dominance, unique value proposition, and expanding services, they’re a fantastic company to promote.
+It doesn’t have many competitors, and only Upwork stands out among them (Upwork doesn’t have an affiliate program).
+Given Fiverr’s dominance, unique value proposition, and expanding services, it’s a fantastic company to promote.

 Customers can find every service imaginable.
 Most services on Fiverr belong to conventional categories such as design, business, marketing, and so on.
 However, the “fun & lifestyle” category is where you’ll find interesting and unique services from impersonators, pranksters, gamers, and relationship experts.
 For instance, there are Jesus impersonators and someone who will “save your marriage with a potent psychic love spell.”
 Many of these gag services would make excellent gifts.

-Commission rates are satisfactory.
-Fiverr pays a fixed commission of $15 to $100 for first-time buyers.
+The commission rates are satisfactory.
+Fiverr pays fixed commissions of $15 to $150 for first-time buyers.
 The commission depends on the subcategory, for example:

 - Fiverr PRO Services – $150